balista-yu/kotlin-kcl-sample/README.md

 # awslocal dynamodb put-item --table-name animals --item '{"id": {"S": "hoge"}}'
 # awslocal dynamodb put-item --table-name foods --item '{"id": {"S": "fuga"}}'
 ```

+4. Show PostgreSQL tables
+- You can confirm that an item PUT into the animals table in DynamoDB is registered in the kinesis_animals_data table in the database.
+- Similarly, you can confirm that an item PUT into the foods table in DynamoDB is registered in the kinesis_foods_data table in the database.